RicardoHigino/LeagueOfLegendsApp/README.md

 # League of Legends Stats
-A stats site, powered by ReactJS and consuming my LeagueOfLegensAPI.
+A stats site, powered by ReactJS and consuming my LeagueOfLegendsAPI.

 # Getting Started with Create React App